New! 2020 Colors now features paint catalogues.

 The Complimentary color scheme is made up of two colors.
 These two colors are opposite one another in the color spectrum.
 The first color is called the "base" #000101 and the second color is called the "compliment" #000000.

-The Split Complimentary color scheme is made up of three colors.
-The base color #000101 is paired with the two colors to the left and the right of compliment color #000000.
+There are three colors that make up the Split Complimentary color scheme.
+The base color #000101 is paired with the two colors on either side of the compliment color #000000.

 The Analagous color scheme is made up of three colors.
 The three colors sit next to one another on the color wheel.
 The palette is made in similar fashion to how the Split Complimentary palette is made.
 However, the two secondary colors are adjacent to the base, not the compliment.

 A color gradient may also be known as color progression or a color ramp.
 A gradient is the gradual transition of one color into another.
 This section showcases gradients featuring #000101 as the base color.
 The secondary colors come from the section above.

 Seeing #000101 on a computer or phone screen is much different than how it may appear in the real world.
 Shown here are 20 different environment types and how #000101 could potentially look inside each of them, given perfect conditions.

 Colors that have names have reached a point of status where they're more than just a hex code: they're real-world associated.